PhilLockett/Stats/README.md

 or updated from anywhere in the system.

 This is a simple statistics counter implemented as a singleton.
-The counts are of type int, but can easily be customised, or even converted to a template.
+The counts are by default of type int, but the template allows for any type that supports the increment operator.

-The keys are simply C++ string types for convenience, but speed is compromised.
+The keys are simply std::string types for convenience.
 If the key is not found, it is added to the list, otherwise it is updated.
 The keys a system wide, so if the same key is used through out the system, the same counter is updated.

-The stats counter code is wholly contained in the files 'Stats_c.cpp' and 'Stats_c.h'.
+The stats counter code is wholly contained in the file 'Stats_c.h'.
 All other files are to support the unit test code.
 The code is liberally commented.
-The test code exercises the whole API and illustrates the usage.
+The test code exercises the whole API and illustrates usage.

 ## Cloning and Running